 Even for those that have trained in boxing for years, shadow boxing can get neglected in your regime, which won’t help you in the long run.

 In this article, I have compiled my own Shadow Boxing workout for you to try out, along with some useful videos that you can consider giving a go in the near future at home or even in the gym.

 What is Shadow Boxing?

 Shadow Boxing is primarily used to help master your punching technique and combinations skill set.
-It is also used to use your own imagination to imagine yourself facing an opponent where you are simulating punches, movement, and defensive movements as if you are in an actual fight.
+It is also used to use your own imagination to imagine yourself facing an opponent where you are simulating punches, movements, and defensive movements as if you are in an actual fight.

 Shadowboxing is also a great alternative to using a punching bag or other boxing equipment – you can always get a great sweat and workout from this exercise.